smapiot/piral/docs/tutorials/06-piral-layout.md

 };
 ```

-At this point the used sub-builders and components need to be resolved.
+At this point, the used sub-builders and components need to be resolved.

 There are some really simple components in there, e.g., the `Loader` may look like